Last updated on May 19, 2020 at 12:25

 Ascites is the condition when there is pathologic fluid collection inside the abdominal cavity.
 It usually presents with increased abdominal girth (circumference), causing the abdominal cavity to be elevated above the thoracic cavity when lying down.
-The amount of fluid can be even 15 litres.
+The amount of fluid can exceed 10 litres.
 The fluid can be either transudative or exudative, depending on its albumin content.

 - Right-sided heart failure

-It can occur in sinusoidal, postsinusoidal and posthepatic obstructions but not in presinusoidal or prehepatic obstruction.
+In cases of portal hypertension it can occur in intrahepatic and posthepatic obstructions but not in prehepatic obstruction.